Dream a Little Dream (film)

 Dream a Little Dream is a 1989 American fantasy-romantic comedy-drama film directed by Marc Rocco and starring Corey Feldman, Corey Haim, Meredith Salenger, Jason Robards, Piper Laurie and Harry Dean Stanton.
 It was filmed in Wilmington, North Carolina.
-This was the third film featuring The Two Coreys.
+This was the third film featuring Feldman and Haim together, who often were referred to as "The Two Coreys".
 A direct to video sequel, Dream a Little Dream 2, was released in 1995.
+The film was critically panned and a box-office disappointment.